luigilcsilva/1.UNES---Universidade-Ficticia/README.md

 # UNES---Universidade-Ficticia

-**This is my first project, it was built in pure HTML.
+**This is my first project; it was built in pure HTML.
 It was made from guidelines of the course "Desenvolvimento Web Completo 2020 - 20 cursos + 20 projetos", teachers Jorge Sant Ana and Jamilton Damasceno.
 It is a website for a fictitious university.**

 **To see it working, just access the page index.html in any browser.
 The source code can be viewed in a source code editor of your preference.**